Adolescent Mental Health (IOP)

 Resource Center recognizes the value in an adolescents healing process from a supportive family.
 Family participation is required for the Adolescent Mental Health IOP.
 All IOP programs offer a weekly 1.5 hour group education component, designed to increase overall understanding of specific adolescent mental health issues and provide opportunities for specific skills training.
 Working together, families will identify roles, expectations, and learn healthy coping skills to improve communication and restore the adolescent to a satisfying and healthy life.

-Take the first step – call to schedule a complimentary evaluation and assessment with one of our healthcare professionals, or simply walk-in to one of our outpatient locations during office hours, Monday through Friday, 9 a.m. to 4 p.m.
+Take the first step – call to schedule a complimentary evaluation and assessment with one of our healthcare professionals during office hours, Monday through Friday, 9 a.m. to 4 p.m.
 Your complimentary assessment determines a course of treatment specifically tailored to meet the adolescents' needs.

 The Center offers flexible appointments in a comfortable, safe and no pressure environment.